 The wines of St Emilion are favoured by attractive plummy aromas and soft, generous palates, and this is no exception.
 Long ageing in oak is apparent only in the underlying structure, generously clothed in rich, rounded Merlot fruit.
 Tannins are very fine, the finish long.
 A fine match for game, beef or mature cheese.

-A classic left bank blend, mostly Cabernet Sauvignon, with Merlot and just a touch of Petit Verdot in support.
-It’s slightly more austere and tannic that the St Emilion, above, but with suitable food such as North Ronaldsay lamb it shines.
+A classic left bank blend, mostly Cabernet Sauvignon, with a small amount of Merlot and just a touch of Petit Verdot in support.
+It’s slightly more austere and tannic than our other Clarets, but with suitable food such as North Ronaldsay lamb it shines.
 The wines of the Margaux appellation are famed for their subtlety, finesse and fine tannins, and this is no exception.

 A classic Chardonnay from southern Burgundy, crafted by talented young winemaker Jean-Christophe Perraud.
 Awarded a gold medal at the International Sommelier Awards 2010, it’s notable for its freshness, vivacity and lemony crispness.
 Wonderful with scallops or lobster.

 Pierre Bourée is a small family business established in 1864, and still adhering to traditional methods of vinification.
 No surprise, then, that their Pinot Noir is in classic Burgundian style: scented with raspberries and smoke, and fairly light bodied though with firm underlying tannins.
-Match with lighter meat dishes such as chicken or guinea fowl.
+Match with lighter meat dishes such as chicken or game birds.

 We were delighted to source a limited quantity of this fine, mature wine from one of Burgundy’s most revered villages.
 The Vallets’ wines are old fashioned in that they prioritise elegance over power.
 Their wines are also intended to age well, and this is no exception.
 The delicate bouquet is mature, the colour almost translucent, the palate lacy and long lasting.
 Match with lighter dishes and allow the wine to shine.